 NOTE: This is an abbreviated version of the supplier standards every Medicare Durable Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS) supplier must meet in order to obtain and retain their billing privileges.
 These standards, in their entirety, are listed in 42 C.F.R.
-424, sec 424.57(c).
+424, sec 424.57(c), and can also be found online at